WillHannon-MCB/website/resume.md

 **Fred Hutchinson Cancer Research Center | January 2023 to Present**
 *Data Scientist*

-- [Developed infrastructure](https://dms-vep.org/) for sharing data from viral deep mutational scanning experiment, complete with detailed documentation and interactive visualizations, enabling broader scientific engagement.
-- Led the redesign of the [Bloom lab’s website](https://jbloomlab.org/), centralizing important resources such as software, blog posts, and publications for improved accessibility and organization.
-- Collaborated with wet-lab biologists, providing data analysis support, experimental design guidance, and [training lab members in computational tools and bioinformatics skills](https://jbloomlab.github.io/bench-to-byte/).
+I work with a team of experimental biologists, helping them analyze, interpret, and share the results of high-throughput sequencing experiments and deep mutational scans of viral proteins.
+- Our projects are constantly evolving, so I create and maintain automated analysis pipelines to quickly turn new data into actionable results.
+- We need biological context to interpret our results, so I develop web-based software tools for visualizing large mutation-based datasets on interactive protein structures.
+- Our findings provide valuable information for public health, therapeutic development, and basic virology, so I build online resources like websites and interactive visualizations to make them accessible to the scientific community.
+For example, I create modular websites with interactive tools for exploring DMS data, such as [this site](https://dms-vep.org/Flu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS/) showing the impact of mutations in avian influenza H5.

 **University of Washington | August 2019 to December 2023**
-*Graduate Research Assistant––Advised by [Jesse Bloom](https://www.fredhutch.org/en/faculty-lab-directory/bloom-jesse.html)*
+*Graduate Student––Advised by [Jesse Bloom](https://www.fredhutch.org/en/faculty-lab-directory/bloom-jesse.html)*

-- Designed and implemented reusable computational pipelines to analyze viral deep-sequencing data, contributing to our understanding of SARS-CoV-2 transmission dynamics.
+I studied the dynamics of viral evolution using large datasets and high-throughput experiments, culminating in three first-author publications and contributions to six other publications.
+- Determined how transmission shapes viral evolution in SARS-CoV-2 outbreaks using a combination of deep-sequencing data and statistical modeling.
-- Applied phylogenetic techniques and computational modeling to elucidate how measles evolves from an acute respiratory infection to a chronic neurological disorder.
+- Shed light on the evolutionary trajectory that enables measles to escalate from an acute respiratory infection into a chronic neurological disorder using phylogenetic methods and haplotyping.
-- Created a [web-based tool to visualize mutation-associated data](https://dms-viz.github.io/v0/) within a 3D protein structure, improving researchers' ability to interpret structural impacts of mutations.
+- Created a web-based tool called [`dms-viz`](https://dms-viz.github.io/v0/) to help scientists visualize mutation-associated data in the context of interactive 3D protein structures.

 **National Institutes of Health | June 2017 to June 2019**
-*Post-baccalaureate Fellow––Advised by [Philipp Oberdoerffer](https://profiles.hopkinsmedicine.org/provider/philipp-oberdoerffer/2777574) and [Pedro Batista](https://ccr.cancer.gov/staff-directory/pedro-j-batista)*
+*Postbaccalaureate CRTA Fellow––Advised by [Philipp Oberdoerffer](https://profiles.hopkinsmedicine.org/provider/philipp-oberdoerffer/2777574) and [Pedro Batista](https://ccr.cancer.gov/staff-directory/pedro-j-batista)*

+I studied the impact of RNA modifications—particularly N6-methyladenosine (m6A)—on genome maintenance after DNA Double-Strand Breaks.
-- Self-taught Python and developed an automated image analysis pipeline to count fluorescent foci, providing quantitative insights into DNA damage response mechanisms.
+- Developed an automated image analysis pipeline with Python to count fluorescent foci, providing quantitative insights into DNA damage response mechanisms.
-- Pioneered new experiments investigating the role of RNA-DNA hybrids in DNA damage response, expanding the lab's research directions.
+- Piloted a new immunoprecipitation and sequencing technique from literature to investigate the role of RNA-DNA hybrids in DNA damage response, expanding the lab's research directions.
-- Researched the impact of RNA modifications, particularly N6-methyladenosine (m6A), on genome stability during DNA Double-Strand Breaks, advancing knowledge in genome maintenance mechanisms.
+- Gained experience in NGS library prep, confocal fluorescence microscopy, and tissue culture.

 **Case Western Reserve University | November 2016 to May 2017**
 *Research Assistant––Advised by [Jeff Coller](https://profiles.hopkinsmedicine.org/provider/jeff-coller/2777263)*

+I studied how codon optimality influences mRNA stability and protein expression.
-- Developed a computational pipeline to analyze the relationship between influenza codon usage, RNA stability, and pathogenicity, enhancing understanding of viral evolution and adaptation mechanisms.
+- Developed a computational pipeline in R to analyze the relationship between influenza codon usage, RNA stability, and pathogenicity over time.

 ## Selected Publications

-1. `dms-viz`: Structure-informed visualizations for deep mutational scanning and other mutation-based datasets; **Hannon, William W**; Bloom, Jesse D; JOSS, *2024*
+1. **Hannon, WW**, Bloom JD. `dms-viz`: Structure-informed visualizations for deep mutational scanning and other mutation-based datasets.
+Journal of Open Source Software (2024)
-2. Spatial dynamics and evolution of a measles virus genome collective that drove subacute sclerosing panencephalitis; Yousaf, Iris*; **Hannon, William W**\*, Donohue, Ryan C; Pfaller, Christian K; Yadav, Kalpana; Dikdan, Ryan J; Tyagi, Sanjay; Schroeder, Declan C; Shieh, Wun-Ju; Rota, Paul A; Feder, Alison F; Cattaneo, Roberto; PLOS Pathogens, *2023*
+2. Yousaf I\*, **Hannon WW**\*, Donohue RC, Pfaller CK, Yadav K, Dikdan RJ, Tyagi S, Schroeder DC, Shieh WJ, Rota PA, Feder AF, Cattaneo R. Spatial dynamics and evolution of a measles virus genome collective that drove subacute sclerosing panencephalitis.
+PLOS Pathogens (2023)
-3. Narrow transmission bottlenecks and limited within-host viral diversity during a SARS-CoV-2 outbreak on a fishing boat; **Hannon, William W**; Roychoudhury, Pavitra; Xie, Hong; Shrestha, Lasata; Addetia, Amin; Jerome, Keith R; Greninger, Alexander L; Bloom, Jesse D; Virus Evolution, *2022*
+3. **Hannon WW**, Roychoudhury P, Xie H, Shrestha L, Addetia A, Jerome KR, Greninger AL, Bloom JD.
+Narrow transmission bottlenecks and limited within-host viral diversity during a SARS-CoV-2 outbreak on a fishing boat.
+Virus Evolution (2022)
-4. A pseudovirus system enables deep mutational scanning of the full SARS-CoV-2 spike: Dadonaite, Bernadeta; Crawford, Katharine HD; Radford, Caelan E; Farrell, Ariana G; Timothy, C Yu; **Hannon, William W**; Zhou, Panpan; Andrabi, Raiees; Burton, Dennis R; Liu, Lihong; Cell, *2023*
+4. Dadonaite B, Crawford KHD, Radford CE, Farrell AG, Yu CT, **Hannon WW**, Zhou P, Andrabi R, Burton DR, Liu L. A pseudovirus system enables deep mutational scanning of the full SARS-CoV-2 spike.
+Cell (2023)
-5. Shifting mutational constraints in the SARS-CoV-2 receptor-binding domain during viral evolution; Starr, Tyler N\*; Greaney, Allison J\*; **Hannon, William W**; Loes, Andrea N; Hauser, Kevin; Dillen, Josh R; Ferri, Elena; Farrell, Ariana Ghez; Dadonaite, Bernadeta; McCallum, Matthew;  Science, *2022*
+5. Starr TN\*, Greaney AJ\*, **Hannon WW**, Loes AN, Hauser K, Dillen JR, Ferri E, Farrell AG, Dadonaite B, McCallum M. Shifting mutational constraints in the SARS-CoV-2 receptor-binding domain during viral evolution.
+Science (2022)
-6. Prospective mapping of viral mutations that escape antibodies used to treat COVID-19; Starr, Tyler N; Greaney, Allison J; Addetia, Amin; **Hannon, William W**; Choudhary, Manish C; Dingens, Adam S; Li, Jonathan Z; Bloom, Jesse D; Science, *2021*
+6. Starr TN, Greaney AJ, Addetia A, **Hannon WW**, Choudhary MC, Dingens AS, Li JZ, Bloom JD.
+Prospective mapping of viral mutations that escape antibodies used to treat COVID-19.
+Science (2021)

 ## Teaching and Mentorship